richyen/richyen.github.io/_posts/2026-03-23-explain_options.markdown

 ---

-# MEMORY: Memory used by the
+# MEMORY: Memory Used by the Query

 This is a new feature introduced in version 18.
 It is different from `BUFFERS` in the sense that it tracks the amount of memory consumed during the query planning phase, not execution.
 Output would appear at the bottom of `EXPLAIN` output like this: